mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 !!! note "Prerequisites"

     * To use VASP a research group must obtain a license from the VASP team as described here [here](https://www.vasp.at/sign_in/registration_form/).
-    * This example assumes you have access to a Slurm partition and are working with a Rocky Linux environment.
+    * This example assumes you are working with a Rocky Linux environment.

 ### 1. Extract VASP source code files